rails/webpacker/README.md

 * `webpack` or `webpack-dev-server` binstub is not found because webpacker is not installed correctly.
 This could happen when you skip the `webpacker:install` step.
 Therefore, please run `bundle exec rails webpacker:install` to finish the installation.

 * If you find such errors occurring on heroku, you might be missing the buildpacks.
-To add the buildpacks, type these commands in your terminal:
+To set the buildpacks, type these commands in your terminal:

 ```
-heroku buildpacks:add --index 1 heroku/nodejs
-heroku buildpacks:add --index 2 heroku/ruby
+heroku buildpacks:set heroku/ruby
 ```

 ## Wishlist